pwikapanel/illustrator-panel/Adobe Exchange/README.md

 ```
 Navigate to the [dashboard](https://partners.adobe.com/exchangeprogram/creativecloud/appslist.html), or skip to the list of [unpublished apps](https://partners.adobe.com/exchangeprogram/creativecloud/appslist.html#listing-adobe-producer-notpublished).

-*Note: we have an old account that cannot be deleted or modified (login-en@svija.love / dYtr)54Ytra).*
+*Note: we have an old account that cannot be deleted or modified (login-en@svija.love · dYtr)54Ytra).*

 ---
 </details>
 <details><summary>2.
 Edit Profile</summary>

 ---
+### 2. Edit Profile

+This is confusing and non-obvious.

+Start with this link:
 ```
 https://adobedealreg.secure.force.com/PartnerManager/PartnerRegistration
 ```